 Haha is not so easy, but OK, we are learning…

-After we scan a network and identify port 22 open on a remote host we need to identify what SSH service is running and what version and for that, we can use Nmap.
+After we scan a network and identify port 22 open on a remote host we need to identify what SSH service is running and what version, we can use Nmap.

 nmap -sV -p22 192.168.1.96